Questions and Answers about HPV and the Vaccine

 Likewise, a person who has been treated for HPV can still be infected with other types of HPV.

-The vaccine may be protective against strains to which the individual was not previously exposed, so some people can still benefit from vaccination after having HPV.
+The vaccine may be protective against types to which the individual was not previously exposed, so many people can still benefit from vaccination after having HPV.

 If I got the LEEP procedure done and my tests have come back negative, am I still infected or is the virus dormant, and can I still pass it to future partners?
 Will I always have HPV in my body?

 The LEEP procedure does not rid you of an HPV infection, and therefore, it is important to get follow-up testing as suggested by your healthcare provider.
 HPV virus does not have a state of dormancy, so if you are still infected, the virus will continue to replicate.
-But because the virus can only be detected indirectly using the HPV test or the Pap test to look at cervical cells, it can be difficult to tell whether someone without symptoms is infected.
+But because the virus can only be detected indirectly using the HPV test or the Pap test, it can be difficult to tell whether someone without symptoms is infected.

 However, if you are still infected, you can transmit the virus to future partners who are not immune to that type of HPV.